greatexpectationslabs/workshops/get_started_with_gx_cloud_and_snowflake/workshop.md

 Sign in to [GX Cloud](https://hubs.li/Q02mpbXd0).

 ## Create a Snowflake Data Source and Data Asset
-With the GX Agent running, you can connect to Snowflake from GX Cloud (via the GX Agent).
+You can connect to Snowflake from GX Cloud by creating a Data Source and Data Asset.

 > **Create a Snowflake Data Source**
 > 1. In GX Cloud, click **Data Assets** > **New Data Asset**, if this is your first time using GX Cloud, the **Data Assets** page will prompt to create a **Data Source**.